allen880117/NCTU-IntroToCN2018-Lab2/README.md

     2. Check the result after running example code
         > The result won't be same as the one provided by lab2_tasks.pdf(old version). <br>
-        > In older version of lab2_tasks.pdf, there will be 4 hosts. <br>
-        > But example.py will only generate 2 hosts and 1 switch. <br>
+        > In older version of lab2_tasks.pdf, there will be 4 hosts, but example.py will only generate 2 hosts and 1 switch. <br>
         > The result will be same as the one provided by  the latest version of lab2_tasks.pdf. <br>
         > ![Screenshot_example](https://github.com/nctucn/lab2-allen880117/blob/master/screenshots/Screenshot_example.png)
 3. **Topology Generator**